 He hated the homeless.

-I'm glad there's that's the picture they tried to paint of Reagan, never tried to paint him as presidential.
+That's the picture they tried to paint of Reagan.

 He painted him as an accident.

-An accident, accident waiting to happen.
+An accident, an accident waiting to happen.

-Now all of a sudden he looks presidential, so they can rip into Fred Thompson.
+Now, all of a sudden, he looks presidential so they can rip into Fred Thompson.

-Here's Stephanopoulos on Good Morning America Today, Diane Sawyer.
+Here's Stephanopoulos on Good Morning America today, Diane Sawyer.

-Uh Senator Fred Thompson, what about the debate debut?
+Senator Fred Thompson, what about the debate debut?

 He didn't shine by any means.